Grimnak/LoZGame/README.md

 ### Fire Snake (Moldorm)'s Head can Become Desynced from Body:
     Bug:  The Fire Snake's head can become desynced with the body when the player enters and leaves the room where they reside.

-    Plan(s) to fix: Investigate how the head are body segments are updating, as the likely issue is one is getting extra time to update while the room is unloading.
+    Plan(s) to fix: Investigate how the head and body segments are updating, as the likely issue is one is getting extra time to update while the room is unloading.

 ## Suppressed Warnings:
 There are no suppressed warnings.